transverse folds of rectum

 Preguntas frecuentes

-What is the transverse folds of rectum?
+What are the transverse folds of the rectum?

 Estructuras relacionadas